ToineSayan/MUtE/readme.md

 ### Synthetic data

-Run the notebook in ./notebooks/quickstart.ipynb
+Run the notebook in [./notebooks/quickstart.ipynb](./notebooks/quickstart.ipynb)

 ### Utility, Erasure, Fairness
 To run the experiments:

 1) Uncomment the configuration to use at the beginning of the script
-2) Run the script
+2) Run the scripts
 > python -m scripts.evaluations # Erasure, Utility preservation & Fairness

 > python -m scripts.evaluations_fairness # Fairness and data augmentation